engrit-illinois/Get-AppSupersedence/README.md

 ### -AppNames
 Required if not using `-Computer`, `-TS` or `-Collection`.
-An array of strings representing the LocalizedDisplayNames of one or more applications.
+An array of strings representing the name of one or more applications.
 Supersedence will be polled from each given application.
+The app name needs to be the name of the application package in MECM, and not the LocalizedDisplayName shown in Software Center.
 Aliases: `-Apps`, `-Applications`

 ### -TS